datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast04-Multi-Band-Rasters-In-R.md

 ##Raster Stacks in R
-Next, we will explore working with all 3 bands using a *Raster Stack* so that we can use the 3-band image composite it to create a final color plot in `R`.
+Next, we will work with all three image bands (red, green and blue) as an `R` `RasterStack` object.
+We will then plot a 3-band composite image - a full color image.

 To bring in all bands of a multi-band raster, we use the`stack()` function.